 Overall, the Keychron K1 is an affordable keyboard that falls at a price point under $100, but still offers the slim low-profile look, wireless capabilities, and a clean look with backlighting.
 Between all of the keyboards on this list, this is the cheapest option.

 You can find the Keychron K1 for a super affordable price by following this link that leads to Amazon.

 Corsair K70 RGB Mk.
 2 Low Profile Mechanical Gaming Keyboard

 Introducing the Corsair K70 RGB Mk.
 2 Low-Profile version of the Corsair K70.
-It’s everything the K70 has, except with low profile switches.
-This keyboard costs $169.99 but is currently priced at $119.08 on Amazon.
+It’s everything the K68 has, except with low profile switches.
+This keyboard is on the high-end side, so the price definitely reflects that.

 It has dedicated media keys at the very top of the keyboard including a volume scroll for easy quick change.
 It has a mute button right next to that with dedicated play back controls.

 There is a brushed aluminum frame with a USB passthrough on the back of the keyboard.
 There are additional textured keycaps for the MOBA/FPS keys such as WASD, Space, Q and E. It also includes a flat wrist pad but isn’t padded or textured.